-Prerequisite: Students must meet the criteria under either (a) or (b) as follows: (a) ACT Reading score of 19 or above or Accuplacer Reading score of 78 or above (b) Completion of READ 0033 with a grade of "C" or higher.
+Prerequisite: ACT Reading score of 19+, Next Gen Accuplacer Reading score of 253+, OR completion of READ 0003 with a grade of "C" or higher.

 This course will examine the role of women in the history of the United States from 1600 to the present.